mattm/retentioneer/README.md

 The provided `data/test-data.csv` contains a test dataset that you can use to test the script.

-...

-## Testing the script

-Within RStudio, simply load the script using `source("retentioneer.R")`.
+To analyze the data, within RStudio simply load the script using `source("retentioneer.R")`.

-If all went well, it will run the following code at the bottom of the file:
+If all went well, it will run the following code at the bottom of the file to analyze the test data:

 `AnalyzeRetention("data/test-data.csv", cohort.units = "months")`

-... which will generate output the following retention table:
+Which will generate output the following retention table:

 ```
      cohort days.retained users.retained retention.rate